-- What would it be like to live in a place where there was always snow? - Tell me what kinds of things families do together.

-Do you know what an igloo is?
+- What would it be like to live in a place where there was always snow? - Tell me what kinds of things families do together. - Do you know what an igloo is?
 Tell me what you know about igloos.
 What do you think it would be like to live in an igloo?

-- 2. Connect children's past experiences with the book vocabulary: - Call children's attention to the title.
-Read: "Living in an Igloo." - Ask them to predict what they would expect to see happen in the story. - Show the back cover and read the copy.
+2. Connect children's past experiences with the book vocabulary:

+- Hold the book.
+Call children's attention to the title.
+Read: "Living in an Igloo." - Ask them to predict what might happen in the story. - Show the back cover and read the copy.
 Direct children to consider how the title and this sentence help them predict what the story is about. - Have children suggest some words they might read in the story. - Give children the book and have them look at the pictures.
+Ask them to tell what happens as they turn each page.

+Living in an Igloo

+Guided Reading Level: G

+BEBOP CLASS ROOM CONVECTION

-Ask them to tell what happens as they turn each page. - 3.
-Remind children of the strategies they know and can use with unfamiliar words: - Ask them, "What will you do if you come to a word you don't know?" - Encourage children to say the beginning sound of an unknown word and read on, returning to the word after completing the sentence. - Suggest that children also think about what they know about igloos and living in cold climates.
-Then encourage them to choose a word that would make sense in the sentence. - Remind children to use the pronunciation key on page 2 for help with the girl's name. - 4.
-Be aware of the following book and text features: - The book contains numerous high-frequency words. - The story is written in narrative form and ends with a question. - All the sentences are different; there are no text patterns. - A pronunciation key for the girl's name is given in the lower right corner of page 2. - A map is included on page 3 to show the relative location of where the family lives. - The photographs support and enhance the story.
+3. Remind children of the strategies they know and can use with unfamiliar words:

+- Ask them, "What will you do if you come to a word you don't know?" - Encourage children to say the beginning sound of an unknown word and read on, returning to the word after completing the sentence. - Suggest that children also think about what they know about igloos and living in cold climates.
+Then encourage them to choose a word that would make sense in the sentence. - Remind children to use the pronunciation key on page 2 for help with the girl's name.

+4. Be aware of the following text features:

+- The book contains several highfrequency words. - The story is written in narrative form and ends with a question. - All the sentences are different; there are no text patterns. - A pronunciation key for the girl's name is given in the lower right corner of page 2. - A map is included on page 3 to show the relative location of where the family lives. - The photographs support and enhance the story.